NHR-/TidyDataAssignment/Code Book.md

 Intro
 ------------------

-This code book contains information about the contents of tidy_data1.txt and tidy_data2.txt.
-These two tidy data sets are created as part of a course project as per instructions.
+This code book describes the contents of tidy_data1.txt and tidy_data2.txt, the tidy data sets created as part of a course project as per instructions.
 The purpose of the project is to process raw data, collected from the accelerometers from the Samsung Galaxy S smartphone, and to prepare tidy data that can be used for later analysis.
-See README for more details. tidy_data1.txt and tidy_data2.txt are the outputs of run_analysis.R (see below).
+See README for more details.

+tidy_data1.txt and tidy_data2.txt are the outputs of run_analysis.R (see below).

 run_analysis.R
 -------------------

 The tasks described in the assignment are broken into the following steps; to each, a function is dedicated in run_analysis.R which are called sequentially.

-Step 0: Preparing raw data. get_raw_data() prepares the raw data; either by downloading and unzipping or - to avoid downloading and unzipping hundreds of MB files over and over - by confirming their existence in correct format.
+Step 0: Preparing raw data:
+get_raw_data() prepares the raw data; either by downloading and unzipping or - to avoid downloading and unzipping hundreds of MB files over and over - by confirming their existence in correct format.

 Step 1: Merging raw data. merge_raw_data() loads raw data into data.frames, merges them into a single data.frame, and returns it.